stepzen-dev/transferred-stepzen-schemas/devto-github/README.md

 ### Overview

+This schema will get articles by username from a [dev.to](https://dev.to) account and join them with repositories and user details from GitHub.
+In order to work, the schema requires a DEV.to username and a [GitHub personal access token](https://github.com/settings/tokens), which is required for GitHub API access.
+You can read more about how to use this schema to [create a full developer portfolio here](https://stepzen.com/blog/developer-portfolio) or read [how this schema was built here](https://stepzen.com/blog/rest-to-graphql).

 For a full tutorial on importing schemas into your StepZen project, the main [Readme](https://github.com/steprz/stepzen-schemas) of this repository provides step-by-step instructions to do so.

 ## Preparing your Dev.to Configuration